Protect hydraulics against corrosion, loss of oil quality, poor lubrication & the escape of pollutants.

 Luckily, there‘s a solution: the installation of an GIEBEL Adsorber®.
 It dries and cleans the supply air and prevents pollutants from escaping - saving you maintenance work and money.

-Why water & dirt should be you biggest concern?
+Why water & dirt should be your biggest concern?

 When metals react with oxygen and water, this is known as corrosion.
 It leads to the formation of hard, highly abrasive particles.
 In hydraulic oil contaminated with water, these metallic impurities trigger an oxidative chain reaction.
 Free radicals are formed, which attack the hydrocarbon molecules and break down the oil.
 But that‘s not all: when oil additives react with water, acids are formed that further accelerate the decomposition.
 Over time, oil properties such as lubricity, viscosity and shear strength change.